holisticnetworking/title-to-terms/readme.txt

 === Title to Terms Ultimate ===

 Contributors: dragonflyeye
-Tags: automation, automate, automatic, taxonomy, category, categories, tag, tags, admin, analytics, posts, pages, custom post type, cpt
-Requires at least: 3.0
+Tags: automation, automate, automatic, taxonomy, categories, tags Requires at least: 3.0
 Tested up to: 4.9
+Requires PHP: 5.2.4
 Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The ultimate auto-tagging plugin for WordPress.

 == Description ==
 The ultimate auto-tagging plugin for WordPress.

+__NOTE__: The plugin is now being maintained on GitHub, so please do contribute all your questions, comments, suggestions, fixes and improvements with me [here](https://github.com/holisticnetworking/title-to-terms).

 Title to Terms Ultimate is for every WordPress admin that needs tags, categories and other taxonomies filled out automatically.
 For each post type in your WordPress installation, T2TU will allow you to assign a taxonomy to be automatically updated with keywords pulled from the title of the post.